Dark skin: Sub-Saharan Africa

 Sub-Saharan Africa is the region in Africa situated south of the Sahara where a large number of dark-skinned populations live.
 Dark-skinned groups on the continent have the same receptor protein as Homo ergaster and Homo erectus had.
-According to scientific studies, populations in Africa also have the highest skin color diversity.
-High levels of skin color variation exists between different populations in Sub-Saharan Africa.
-These differences depend in part on general distance from the equator, illustrating the complex interactions of evolutionary forces which have contributed to the geographic distribution of skin color at any point of time.
+According to scientific studies, populations in Africa also have the highest skin colour diversity.
+High levels of skin colour variation exists between different populations in Sub-Saharan Africa.
+These differences depend in part on general distance from the equator, illustrating the complex interactions of evolutionary forces which have contributed to the geographic distribution of skin colour at any point of time.

 Due to frequently differing ancestry among dark-skinned populations, the presence of dark skin in general is not a reliable genetic marker, including among groups in Africa.
 For example, Wilson et al. (2001) found that most of their Ethiopian samples showed closer genetic affinities with lighter-skinned Armenians than with darker-skinned Bantu populations.
 Mohamoud (2006) likewise observed that their Somali samples were genetically more similar to Arab populations than to other African populations.

 South Asia

-South Asia has some of the greatest skin color diversity outside of Africa.
-Skin color among South Indians is on average darker than North Indians.
+South Asia has some of the greatest skin colour diversity outside of Africa.
+Skin colour among South Indians is on average darker than North Indians.
 This is mainly because of the weather conditions in South Asia—higher UV indices are in the south.
 Several genetic surveys of South Asian populations in different regions have found a weak negative correlation between social status and skin darkness, represented by the melanin index.

+Tamils and Dravidian people descended from the original inhabitants of India.
+They have a dark skin tone because those original inhabitants were a dark skinned people who had migrated from out of Africa into India and other surrounding areas about 65,000 years ago.

 A study of caste populations in the Gangetic Plain found an association between the proportion of dark skin and ranking in the caste hierarchy.
 Dalits had, on average, the darkest skin.
-A pan-India study of Telugu and North Indian castes found a similar correlation between skin color and caste association, linked to the absence of the rs1426654-A variant of the SLC245-A gene, but are also linked to mutations overriding these variants.
+A pan-India study of Telugu and North Indian castes found a similar correlation between skin colour and caste association, linked to the absence of the rs1426654-A variant of the SLC245-A gene, but are also linked to mutations overriding these variants.